 - 1/2 cup toasted slivered almonds

 - Preheat oven to 375 degrees.
-Whisk to sift together flour, baking soda, and salt in a bowl and set aside.
+In a large bowl, combine dry ingredients, whisk to sift, and set aside.

 Notes: To toast coconut, spread shredded coconut onto a sheet pan and bake at 325 degrees for 4 minutes.
 Remove from oven, stir, and return to oven for another 3-4 minutes until lightly brown.
 Keep an eye on the coconut during the last 3 – 4 minutes.
 Once it starts to turn brown it can go quickly.
 You can also toast almonds on a sheet pan at 325 degrees for about 4-5 minutes until golden.